What Is Yoga Thearpay?

 Yoga Therapy is a burgeoning modality for holistically treating people with yoga postures, breathing techniques and yoga philosophy.
 Now psychotherapists, psychiatrists and physiotherapists are making yoga a necessary addition to their training.

-We are made of these five elements, so when looking at imbalances or illnesses it would only make sense to look at the foundation of what we are made of in this world.
+According to Indian Theory, we are made of five elements: space, air, fire, water and earth.
+So when looking at imbalances or illnesses it would only make sense to look at the foundation of what we are made of in this world.
 This is why all of Eastern Medicines use the elements in their healing modalities.
 I use the elemental systems of Ayurveda and Chinese Medicine within the yoga practices and routines I give to students.

 Nature is essential to connecting and healing.
 Any chance I get, I practice outside.
 I'm never more connected and more within my Yoga as when I am exposed to the elements.